 - And of course the efforts.

-Having a solid business plan for investors, especially the one tailored to pitch particular type of investors is a great idea to reduce some of these costs.
+Having a solid business plan for investors, especially the one tailored to pitch a particular type of investor is a great idea to reduce some of these costs.
 In order to create such a customized business plan, you must know how investors value a startup!

-Most startups go for more than one rounds of funding and careful evaluation of round one can give you real time lessons for the next round!
+Most startups go for more than one round of funding and careful evaluation of round one can give you real-time lessons for the next round!